rudebono/absinthe_one_of/README.md

 # Absinthe one_of

-`:absinthe_one_of` helps you create a GraphQL Input Union Type using Absinthe, allowing only one field to be non-null among several options.
+Support an Input Union Type System Directive in Absinthe.

 ## Installation